Dr Michael Lane

 email: m.lane@worc.ac.uk

 Michael joined the University of Worcester as a Lecturer in Law in August 2023, having previously worked as a Lecturer at Newman University and visiting lecturer at Birmingham City University.
-He teaches across the University’s LLB and LLM programmes.
-He is module leader for Employment Law and Equity and Trusts on the LLB (24-25) and Public Law and Human Rights on the LLM (24-25).
-He is also the research lead for the School of Law, and the co-convenor of the Public Law Section of the Society of Legal Scholars, along with his colleague Dr Chris Monaghan, University of Worcester.
+He currently teaches across the University’s LLB and LLM programmes, and is a supervisor of two PhD students.
+Michael is also the research lead for the School of Law, and the deputy course leader for the LLM in Legal Practice.
+He is also the co-convenor of the Public Law Section of the Society of Legal Scholars, along with his colleague Dr Chris Monaghan, University of Worcester.

 Teaching Interests